Our History

 1946

-The Oak Ridge Institute of Nuclear Studies (ORINS) was established through the leadership of its first director, Dr. William Pollard (1911-1989), who successfully built the necessary support of both the federal government and 14 southern schools to earn a charter of incorporation from the Tennessee Secretary of State.
+The Oak Ridge Institute of Nuclear Studies (ORINS) was established after a suggestion by ORNL physicist Katharine Way.
+Dr. William Pollard (1911-1989), who was named ORINS first executive director, successfully built the necessary support of both the federal government and 14 southern schools to earn a charter of incorporation from the Tennessee Secretary of State.
 ORINS would remain the name of this organization until 1966 when the Board of Directors decided to rename the institution “Oak Ridge Associated Universities” to better reflect the role that the member universities played with this growing organization.

 1949